stripe/stripe-terminal-react-native/README.md

 Get started with our [📚 integration guides](https://stripe.com/docs/terminal/payments/setup-sdk?terminal-sdk-platform=react-native) and [example project](#run-the-example-app), or [📘 browse the SDK reference](https://stripe.dev/stripe-terminal-react-native).

 Updating to a newer version of the SDK?
-See our [changelog](https://github.com/stripe/stripe-terminal-react-native/blob/master/CHANGELOG.md).
+See our [release notes](https://github.com/stripe/stripe-terminal-react-native/releases).

 # Requirements